kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 $$
 Even if it seems counter-intuitive that $0.4\overline{9} = 0.5 = 0.5\overline{0} = \frac{1}{2}$, it is mathematically consistent and correct.
 One may therefore hazard a guess, and correctly so, that _every rational number may be expressed as a recurring decimal_.^[In this case either the digit $9$ or the digit $0$ recurs.]

 Infinite sums have this property of upending our "intuition" about what is correct.
 So, we have to be extra careful when dealing with the value of a limit as some variable goes to infinity.

 Moreover, infinity, represented by $\infty$ is _not_ a number and cannot be treated as one.
 It is simply a convenient shorthand symbol.
 This caveat should be kept in mind when we encounter infinite sums involving $\pi$, as shown for example, in [@fig:pi-equations].

 ## Irrational Numbers

 Irrational numbers are numbers which are _not rational_.
-The discovery that $\sqrt{2}$---which is the length of the diagonal of a unit square---was not rational [@HSM-SE;@clegg2004;havil-irrationals-2012], caused the first ripples of disquiet in the ancient mathematical world, because it upset the prevailing philosophy that ratios of whole numbers alone ruled the world.
+The discovery that $\sqrt{2}$---which is the length of the diagonal of a unit square---was not rational [@HSM-SE;@clegg2004;@havil-irrationals-2012], caused the first ripples of disquiet in the ancient mathematical world, because it upset the prevailing philosophy that ratios of whole numbers alone ruled the world.

 There are many celebrated proofs that $\sqrt{2}$ is not the ratio of two integers and is therefore irrational [@bogomolny2018].
 Nevertheless, it took almost two millennia for $\sqrt{2}$ to be accepted into the fold of properly defined numbers [@cepelewicz2024].

 An irrational number like $\sqrt{2}$ does not have any recurring sequence of digits when expressed as a decimal.
 But the absence of recurring sequences in the decimal representation of a number should not solely be used to identify a number as irrational, because some rationals with large denominators can and do have very long recurring sequences, which may be difficult to detect by visual inspection.
 For example, $\frac{8119}{5741}$---which incidentally is a rational approximation to $\sqrt{2}$---has a recurring sequence of length $5740$!^[Also called the _period_ of a repeating decimal.
-Note that this number is one less than the denominator.
+Note that this number is one less than the denominator, which is the largest permissible length for a recurring sequence.
 See <https://www.wolframalpha.com/input?i=8119%2F5741>.]

 ### The irrationals far outnumber the rationals

 If you are curious, you might wonder which are the more numerous: the rationals or the irrationals?
 You might guess that the familiar rationals are more numerous than the obscure irrationals.
 But you would be mistaken.

 In fact, [the irrationals far exceed in number the rational numbers](https://socratic.org/questions/58c80a37b72cff29df40c794) [@socratic].
-This fact is statBut in this blog, ed baldly here, because going into the whys and wherefores of this claim will lead us too far astray from our focus on $\pi$.
-It is an interesting fact, though, that you should stash away for future use.
+This fact is stated baldly here, because going into the whys and wherefores of this claim will lead us too far astray from our focus on $\pi$.
+It is an interesting fact, though, that you should stash away for future investigation.

 ## A second dichotomy